Tailsic111/Tailsic111/README.md

 Cycba (She literally went Ms. Manipulative mode and committed a pseudocide, she also did bad things and "apologized" until she got caught)

 Why I did not include Mayo is because she changed and is a better person, so she can interact if she ever unblocks me.

+Also, I feel really uncomfortable using my actual OC (if you can even call a yellow sonic recolor with blue stripes original) because it looks terrible so I just use a jokish version.
+Also I have a bambisona that I never used named Bambux.
+I wish I used him more often.